dfrance2010/dfrance2010.github.io/README.md

     + Used SingleDatePicker() to ensure user has to select a date for birthdate.
     + Used geolocator to obtain ‘latitude’ and ‘longitude’ coordinates, with a map so the user can confirm their entry.
     + Created name_validation() method in animalshelter.py to ensure ‘name’ does not exceed 15 characters, and only contains letters, ‘*’, ‘-‘, or ‘ ‘ characters.
-+ Created __animal_dict() method in CS499_milestone4_dashboard.ipynb to create dictionary based on insert/update values to be passed to AnimalShelter() class.
++ Created __animal_dict() method in the dashboard notebook to create a dictionary based on insert/update values to be passed to AnimalShelter() class.
 This method is used in both create_animal() and update_animal() callbacks.
 + Created private methods in animalshelter.py to fill in the fields that can be calculated.
     + __age() - returns a formatted age string in the form of ‘1 day’, ‘2 weeks’, ‘3 years’, etc.
     + __age_in_weeks() – returns a float representing the age in weeks calculated from the provided DOB to today.
     + __next_row() – returns highest row value + 1 for newest animal.
     + __next_id() – returns the highest animal_ID value + 1.
     + __add_fields() – adds calculated fields to animal dictionary to be inserted.
-This ensures all fields are populated and are in the correct form for the Dash App data table.
+This ensures all fields are populated and are in the correct structure for the Dash App data table.
 + Updated insert() method to add all calculated fields prior to checking if animal is a rescue type.
     + Updated update() method to check if a DOB is being updated and doing the appropriate updates if yes.